arokettu/php-uuid/docs/factories.rst

 The algorithm is a simplified version of ULID standard algo, having the whole rand_a + rand_b as a counter, that also aligns with `RFC 4122 update`_ (Draft 14) 6.2 Method 2.
 The simplification is that only the lowest 28 bits act as a proper counter to simplify the 32 bit implementation.
-Each iteration increments with 2 bytes of randomness resulting in approximately 4096 ids/msec.
+Each iteration increments with 12 bits of randomness resulting in approximately 65536 ids/msec.

 Like with the regular factory you can set a timestamp by using an instance of ``Psr\Clock\ClockInterface`` and override RNG by passing an instance of ``Random\Randomizer``.